mrellis96/EGgPLant/README.md

 VSearch

-**IMPORTANT**: This pipeline will download and install the needed programs (R when using EGPL or EGPLQ; NCBI Blast+, NCBI Entrez Direct and Vim when using EGDB) on both systems if it is not present.
+**IMPORTANT**: EGgPLant will download and install the needed programs (R when using EGPL or EGPLQ; NCBI Blast+, NCBI Entrez Direct and Vim when using EGDB) on both systems if it is not present.
 For Linux OS this will involve adding to and updating the apt list and then installing the programs so the sudoer password will be required.
 For Mac OS this will involve installing homebrewer if it is not already present and installing the programs through homebrewer

 -------------------------------------------------------------------------------------------------------------------------------------------
 **Installation**:

-run `bash EGPL.Inst.sh` in the same directory as the EcoGeneticsLabPipeline tarball
+run `bash EGPL.Inst.sh` in the same directory as the EGgPLant tarball

 Manual install:
 1) Extract files
 2) Go to the folder containing the script file and run: `export PATH=$PATH:~/Path/To/Scripts`

 -------------------------------------------------------------------------------------------------------------------------------------------
-**EGIP** - EcoGenetics Interactive Pipeline:
+**EGIP** - EGgPLant Interactive:

-The Interactive pipeline will take you through the primer removal, quality plot generation and the main pipeline.
+EGgPLant Interactive will take you through the primer removal, quality plot generation and the main pipeline.
 It will require user input at several steps.

 Run `EGIP` and follow the prompts